roboscienceorg/book/source/AdvFiltering/ExtendedKalmanFilter.rst

 Mecanum EKF Example
 ~~~~~~~~~~~~~~~~~~~

-| Developing the Extended Kalman Filter for the Mecanum drive is
+Developing the Extended Kalman Filter for the Mecanum drive is
 basically the same process.
 The only thing to derive is the matrix
 :math:`F`.
-Recalling
+Recalling   :eq:`meccanumDFK`:
-  :eq:`mecanumforwardkinematics`:
-|

   .. math::